lalli-flores/MakeASentence/make-a-sentence/README.md

 # If this exercise was not time contrained, possible future enhancements that are possible are:
 1. Beautify web ui with more decorators.
-2. Seperate api call and use usecontext and reducer pattern
+2. Seperate api call and use usecontext and useReducer hooks.
-3. Implemented more ui elements for the remaining optional parameters.
+3. Implement more ui elements for the remaining optional parameters.
-4. Created more web components for each type of parameter for a better maintainability
+4. Create separate web components for each type of parameter for a better maintainability.
-5. Added more test scenarios
+5. Add more test scenarios